onja-org/w2_bootstrap_layouts_and_components/README.md

 Welcome to the Community Connection Hub!
 In this hands-on lab, you'll learn Bootstrap 5 by building a website step-by-step.
 We'll provide you with detailed guidance and some fun discovery challenges to help you learn Bootstrap patterns.

+## 👢 What is Bootstrap?

+Bootstrap provides ready-made CSS classes which help you create a consistent user interface across different devices and screen sizes without having to write custom CSS.

 ## 🎯 Learning Objectives

+We are going to take a basic HTML webpage and transform it into a fully responsive, mobile-first web application using Bootstrap.
+You will learn how to use Bootstrap's grid system, components, and utilities to create a visually appealing and functional layout.

 By completing this lab, you will:
 - Understand how to include Bootstrap in a project